BaffinLee/collab-editor/README.md

 ## Tips

-This codebase is just for fun and learning OT algorithm. **DO NOT USE ANY CODE IN PRODUCTION ENVIRONMENT.**
+This codebase is just for fun and learning OT algorithm. **BE CAREFUL WHEN USING IN PRODUCTION ENVIRONMENT.**

 ## Install